-Summers just keep getting hotter and sometimes water just doesn't cut it, or well, it's just plain boring.
-This hydrating watermelon sorbet packs in the electrolytes with the flavor and no added sugar- just the natural sweetness from watermelon and coconut water.
-I'm a huge fan of watermelon, I mean not much beats biting into a juicy watermelon on hot summer days, so I made this all summer long last year.
-I knew it was time to share this refreshing treat this year!
+Summers just keep getting hotter and sometimes water just doesn't cut it or, well, it's just plain boring.
+This hydrating watermelon sorbet packs in the electrolytes WITH the flavor and no added sugar- just the natural sweetness from watermelon and coconut water for a refreshing treat.
+I'm a huge fan of watermelon, I mean not much beats biting into a juicy watermelon on hot summer days, so I knew it would taste amazing in sorbet form.

 Now, if you're new around here, I'm a BIG FAN of the Ninja Creami Ice Cream Maker.
 I use mine almost daily and have lots of healthy ninja creami recipes on my site (they are all listed at the end of this post).
 If you don't have one, I promise it is worth every penny and truly a kitchen appliance the whole family will love.

-- It's simple!
-Made with two simple ingredients, this sorbet is nourishing and an easy recipe.
+- It's simple: made with just two simple ingredients, this sorbet is not only nourishing, but a super easy recipe.

-- It's healthy!
-Besides being hydrating, watermelon is packed with vitamins A and C, as well as other supportive nutrients for overall health.
-Coconut water is also packed with nutrients and potentially antioxidants.
-This delicious watermelon sorbet is also low calorie so it's the perfect treat if you are looking for a macro friendly dessert when your sweet tooth hits.
+- It's healthy: besides being hydrating, watermelon is packed with vitamins A and C, as well as other supportive nutrients for overall health.
+Coconut water is also packed with nutrients and antioxidants.
+This delicious watermelon sorbet is also low calorie, so it's the perfect treat if you are looking for a macro friendly dessert when your sweet tooth hits.

 - Watermelon: you'll need one ripe watermelon for this recipe, preferably seedless (otherwise you will have to pick the seeds out!).
 Using a juicy, ripe watermelon is ideal so you can get all that sweet watermelon flavor in the final sorbet.